golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 - _user.mjs_ contains actions performed by the Funder, which are related to deposit creation,
 - _observer.mjs_ contains code that is used to monitor events on the LockPayment contract,
 - _index.mjs_ contains the requestor script and orchestration for the overall process,
-- _"config.js"_ - contains configuration data for the example,
+- _"config.mjs"_ - contains configuration data for the example,
 - _"abiGLM.json"_ and _"abiLOCK.json"_ are JSON files that describe how to interact with respective smart contracts, they can be obtained from the [Etherscan](https://holesky.etherscan.io/).

 ## How to run the example: